 1. Public Knowledge Of and Attitudes About California Grizzlies

-This project uses a public opinion survey of California residents to understand their knowledge of and attitudes about grizzlies, what they believe could be the costs and benefits of having grizzlies here, and to what extent they support grizzly reintroduction.
+This project uses a public opinion survey of California residents to understand their knowledge of and attitudes about grizzlies, what they believe would be the costs and benefits of having grizzlies here, and to what extent they support grizzly reintroduction.
 Our group is particularly interested in whether there are differences in knowledge or attitudes between the state’s urban and rural residents.
 California is the most urban state in the nation, with 95 percent of its nearly 40 million people living in cities.
 Yet, rural residents would be more likely to feel the effects—both positive and negative—of a grizzly reintroduction effort.

 Preliminary results suggest that differences among rural and urban constituencies are modest, and that Californians generally support the idea of reintroduction.
 Yet residents know little about the history or status of grizzlies in this state, or the complex issues that reintroduction presents.
 Around 75 percent of Californians, for example, aren’t aware that grizzlies do not currently exist in the wild here.
+We expect to publish a journal article based on these results in 2019.

-Team members: Chris Miljanich, Sarah E. Anderson, Elizabeth Hiroyasu, Alex DeGolia
+Team members: Sarah E. Anderson, Elizabeth Hiroyasu, Chris Miljanich, Alex DeGolia

 2. Historical Grizzly Diet in California